by Doug Ward

 Other examples involve religious traditions.
 The custom of naming a son at his circumcision first appears in the Gospel of Luke in the cases of John the Baptist (Luke 1:59-63) and Jesus of Nazareth (Luke 2:21).
 Notley notes that the next known reference to this custom is in Pirke de Rabbi Eliezer, a source from the seventh century A.D.

 The synagogue custom of following a public reading from the Torah with a reading from the Prophets is also first attested in the Gospel of Luke.
 In the account of Jesus' visit to the Nazareth synagogue, Jesus reads from the scroll of the prophet Isaiah (Luke 4:16-19).
-The next known reference to this practice comes from the Mishnah (m.
+After the New Testament, the next known reference to this practice comes from the Mishnah (m.
 Meg.
 4.2) from the early third century A.D.

 Notley mentioned two further examples at a seminar sponsored by the Center for Judaic-Christian Studies in Dayton, Ohio, on April 14, 2012.
 The practice of determining Jewish identity matrilineally-i.e., according to the identity of the mother-is first seen with Timothy, disciple of the apostle Paul.
 Timothy, the son of a Gentile father and a Jewish mother, was considered to be Jewish (Acts 16:1-3).

 In addition, the custom of blessing God before a meal is first recorded in the New Testament (Matt 15:36; 26:26; Mark 6:41; 8:6; Luke 9:16; 22:19; Acts 27:35; I Cor 11:24).